MS Stockholm (1946): East German ship Völkerfreundschaft

 On 3 January 1960, Stockholm was transferred to the East German government for 20 million Swedish krona, renaming the ship Völkerfreundschaft ("friendship between nations") operating under the line Deutsche Seereederei (German Shipping Company), a precursor of AIDA Cruises.

 Völkerfreundschaft made her new maiden voyage on 23 February 1960, and was home-ported in Rostock, Germany, eventually operating in tandem with the newly built Fritz Heckert.
-When the Berlin wall went up in 1961, all ports were restricted to communist countries only, which greatly limited sailing routes.
+When the Berlin wall went up in 1961, all port visits were restricted to communist countries only, which greatly limited sailing routes.
 The ship made trips to Cuba, and would be one of the two ships that was en route to Havana during the Cuban Missile Crisis, where she was suspiciously watched by US military planes and vessels.
 The ship was already halfway to Havana, and it was necessary to continue to resupply and refuel.
 Carrying German and Czech holidaymakers, she passed through the American blockade line, accompanied by a United States Navy destroyer at a distance of two nautical miles.
 The vessel reached Havana unscathed, quickly turning back to East Germany after her arrival.

 In 1964, the ship was put under the management of the Free German Trade Union Federation, but would be chartered out to western European countries for a majority of the year.
-This would be expanded in 1967, with Stena Line chartering the ship for Swedish passengers for half of the year, doing within annually until the ship was sold in 1985 due to its age and continued losses, which reached 70 million East German marks between 1975 and 1980.
+This arrangement would be expanded in 1967, with Stena Line chartering the ship for Swedish passengers for half of the year, doing so annually until the ship was sold in 1985 due to its age and continued losses, which reached 70 million East German marks between 1975 and 1980.